loolaz/redis-mutex-semaphore/README.md

 In order to get around this problem, you can change the redis connection setting with the method below.
 **Semaphore.setNewConnectionPerTransaction(boolean flag)**
-This method allows us to create a temporary redis connection whenever trying to accquire semaphore and transaction will be guaranteed.
+This method allows us to create a temporary redis connection whenever trying to accquire semaphore and transaction will be guaranteed with a little delay of new connection.

 ```js
 var factory = require('redis-mutex-semaphore')();